ITC-WI/Indoor-Positioning-System/Readme.md

 For every push being made to the github repo in any branch the history should be updated accordingly.
 Newer commits should come to the top.

+## Beacon.h first design ready
+1. Updates
+   - Beacon class should now be completely functional.
+Though testing remains.
+   - Several functions to find, add, update and remove beacons were added.
+   - start pointer was made local to Beacon.h.
+   - Construction and Destruction of beacons is completely handled
+2. TODOs
+   - Rigorously check for possible memory leaks.
+   - Setup a logging environment.
+   - Filter calls are not set up yet.
+   - Chain of requests is yet to be set.
+   - Error and exception handling remain.

 ## Chain of Responsibility (unfinished)
 1. Updates
    - A chain of responsibility pattern is created using FilterHandler class.